-At US Mobile, we believe that US consumers should have access to all of the most popular devices available around the world.
+At US Mobile, we believe that US consumers should have access to cheap cell phone plans and all of the most popular devices available around the world.
 Yesterday we launched our web shop, a curated marketplace to bring value to our customers.

 To share the news, I reached out to a very accomplished journalist to cover the exciting launch of our marketplace and more specifically, the fact that we would be making these devices available in the US.